SamhitaAchanta/WhatsForDinner/README.md

 port #: 3000 <br>
 need node_modules with express-flash and express-session <br>
 <br>
-Go to localhost:3000/ingredients for the insertion of recipes. <br></br>
+Go to localhost:3000/ingredients for the insertion and display of recipes. <br></br>
 The starting page is index.html